 |Resolution (pixels)||854 x 480||1920 x 1080||1920 x 1080||1920 x 1080|

 |Image size||Up to 150"||Up to 100"||Up to 150"||Up to 332"|

 What can you watch on a portable projector?

 Let’s start with the Kodak Luma pocket projectors.

 You could call the Luma 150 a “phone projector” because it lets you mirror the content on your mobile device or Windows 10 laptop.
 Use AirPlay with Apple devices or Miracast with Android or Windows 10 hardware.
 Use the HDMI port to connect a streaming device, Blu-ray player, game console, or cable box.
 The Luma 150 also has a USB connection and a slot for a microSD card.
 Connect your camera to show off your vacation photos and videos.

-The Luma 350 includes Wi-Fi.
+The Luma 350 is a little brighter and includes Wi-Fi.
 Use the built-in Android OS to download a variety of apps like Netflix and Hulu from the Google app store.
 The Luma 350 has HDMI, USB, and phone mirroring, just like the 150.
 But it doesn’t have the microSD card slot.

 Now let’s talk about Epson EF series lifestyle projectors.

 The EF11 is the lightest of the bunch, weighing in at just 2.7 pounds.
 It offers Miracast screen mirroring, HDMI, and USB.
 It’s a full-size USB-A connection, so you can plug a thumb drive right into the side of the projector.